bwt-dev/bwt/README.md

 All are enabled by default except for `webhooks`.

-If you're working on code that is unrelated to the HTTP API, it is much faster to build with just the `electrum track-spends` features.
+If you're working on code that is unrelated to the HTTP API, it is faster to build with just the `electrum track-spends` features.

 You can use `scripts/check.sh` to run `cargo check` for all (sensible) feature combos.
 This is important to ensure no errors were introduced for feature combos that you didn't use.